ory/docs/docs/keto/configure-deploy.md

 ## Run the ORY Keto Service

 ```
 # The database url points us at the postgres instance.
-This could also be an ephermal in-memory database (`export DSN=memory`)
+# This could also be an ephermal in-memory database (`export DSN=memory`)
 # or a MySQL URI.
 $ export DSN=postgres://keto:secret@ory-keto-example--postgres:5432/keto?sslmode=disable

-# ORY Keto does not do magic, it requires conscious decisions, for example running SQL migrations which is required
+# ORY Keto does not do magic, it requires conscious decisions.
-# when installing a new version of ORY Keto, or upgrading an existing installation.
+# An example is running SQL migrations when setting up a new installation of ORY Keto
+# or upgrading an existing one.
+# This is equivalent to:
-# It is the equivalent to `DSN=postgres://keto:secret@ory-keto-example--postgres:5432/keto?sslmode=disable keto migrate sql`
+# DSN=postgres://keto:secret@ory-keto-example--postgres:5432/keto?sslmode=disable keto migrate sql`
 $ docker run -it --rm \
   --network ketoguide \
   -e DSN=$DSN \